jodal/biip/docs/upgrading.md

 # Upgrading

+When major versions of Biip are released, we try to keep the upgrade path as smooth as possible.
+However, there are some breaking changes that you need to consider when upgrading from one major version to another.

 ## Upgrading from 3.x to 4.x

-Biip 4.0 is a major release that includes a few breaking changes.
-The following sections outline the changes you need to make to upgrade from 3.x to 4.x.

 ### Result objects are immutable